KhalS117/KhalS117/README.md

 ---

-## 🧠 About Me
+<h2 align="center">🧠 About Me</h2>

 Hi!
 I'm Khalid — a developer with a physics background and a love for clean, efficient code.
 Whether I'm scripting in Python, diving into low-level C, or experimenting with front-end tech, I enjoy solving real-world problems through code.

 - 🔭 Currently working on: refining my skills in full-stack engineering
 - 🌱 Learning: JavaScript, C#, and modern web frameworks
 - 💬 Ask me about Python, systems programming, or tech tools
 - 📫 Reach me at: khalidsaadi16@gmail.com | [LinkedIn](https://www.linkedin.com/in/khalid-saadi)

 ---

-## 🧰 What I Code
+<h2 align="center">🧰 What I Code</h2>

 <div align="center">